severygb/portfolio-severyn-gabe/reports/D4-report.md

 showing ‘who’ is affected by this injurious data (Dragga and Voss, [2001](#ref-Dragga+Voss:2001)).
 Someone who suffered for their passion, who participated in a dangerous sport because they loved the feelings, competition, or community invloved.
-The man solemly gazing away imparts a variety of emotions to viewers.
+The man solemnly gazing away imparts a variety of emotions to viewers.
 Anyone personally involved in motorsports will recognize the scene: the moment of calm right before the race starts and chaos has the potential to arise.